tensorgpu/BejeweledBot/README.md

 TO DO
 ======
 1. Improve the deep learning result
+2. Improve the utilisation rate of GPU
+3. Enable the change of board size in GUI mode
-2. Revamp the code, all the tensorflow logic was copied from https://github.com/switchball/AI-For-Bejeweled which will take the screenshoot from Bejeweled game.
+4. Revamp the code, all the tensorflow logic was copied from https://github.com/switchball/AI-For-Bejeweled which will take the screenshoot from Bejeweled game.
 Those codes are no longer in use.
-3. Change the need of feeding icon image array into the tensorflow
+5. Eliminate the need of feeding icon image array into the tensorflow
-4. Create a play script that will play the trained model
+6. Create a play script that will play the trained model
-5. Put those flags e.g  (demo = True) into the command arguement
+7. Put those flags e.g  (demo = True) into the command arguement

 THANKS
 ======